rfuzzo/MWSE/docs/source/apis/tes3.md

 <div class="search_terms" style="display: none">getluamodmetadata, luamodmetadata</div>

 Fetches the contents of the [metadata file](https://mwse.github.io/MWSE/guides/metadata/) associated with a given lua mod key.
+The mod key should match the value of `lua-mod` specified in the `[tools.mwse]` section of the relevant metadata file.

 ```lua
 local metadata = tes3.getLuaModMetadata(modKey)